JeroenBoersma/docker-compose-development/README.md

 Docker-compose development
 ===

-Quickly start of developing locally with Nginx, PHP, Blackfire, Percona, Mailcatcher and Redis.
+Quickly start of developing locally with Nginx, PHP, Blackfire, Percona, Mailhog and Redis.

 No e-mail is send externally, everything is catched by Mailhog.
 Look out if you are using sendgrid, mailchimp or similar mail API's, we do not catch those.